DPR offers 2,000 litres of petrol free to motorists in Kaduna

 The North West Zone of the Department of Petroleum Resources (DPR) has dispensed over 2,000 litres of petrol free to motorists in Kaduna.

-Ibrahim Chiroma, Chairman of the DPR joint task force told the News Agency of Nigeria (NAN) that the fuel was found hoarded at SUL Nigeria Limited filling station at Rigachikun.
+Mr Ibrahim Chiroma, Chairman of the DPR joint task force, told the Newsmen that the fuel was found hoarded at SUL Nigeria Limited filling station at Rigachikun.

 According to him, the marketer engages in selling the product to black market operators late at night and has been warned several times to no avail.